calyptis/MusicSync/README.md

 # 🚀 Features

 - Syncs only playlists
-   - To sync all your entire library, add it to a single playlist
+   - To sync your entire library, add it to a single playlist
 - 100% local processing – no third-party servers involved.
 - Incremental syncing: tracks previously synced songs.
 - Detailed logging of sync results, including match scores.